-- 1. As the user, add some content to the user home directory. - 2.
-As root, do several nightly and weekly backups to populate your backups. - Observe how the hard-link count changes for files as you take more and more backups. - Check the disk free space on the root partition as you take backups; the storage increase should be very small (just metadata). - 3.
+- 1. As the user on the client, add some content to the user home directory. - 2.
+As root on the backup server, do several nightly and weekly backups to populate your backups. - Observe how the hard-link count changes for files as you take more and more backups. - Check the disk free space on the root partition as you take backups; the storage increase should be very small (just metadata). - 3.
 As the user, delete an important file. - 4.
 As root, take another few nightly backups to simulate time passing. - 5.
 Copy the appropriate backup from the backup server to the client's home directory, thus restoring the damaged file.

-1 The installation step is distro-specific, but everything else is distro-neutral.
+&lt;sup>1 The installation step is distro-specific, but everything else is distro-neutral.